abhk943/employee-spring-full/README.md

 	3. An order should cannot be created for a product which does not exist :heavy_check_mark:

-8. Edit an existing customer order
+8. Edit an existing customer order :heavy_check_mark:

 9. Download a PDF for a customer invoice (so that it can be printed)